stuvusIT/sympa/README.md

 ## Requirements

 Debian or Ubuntu
-A webserver that servers the sympa web app and a database for the web app.
+A webserver that serves the sympa web app and a database for it.

 ## Role Variables